About Chapter 7 ...

 Anybody can file a chapter 7 bankruptcy case.
 Not all debts are discharged however, such as taxes and student loans.

-A chapter 7 case requires that we gather information about all of your debts, your property and your budget.
+A chapter 7 case requires that you gather and provide to me information about all of your debts, your property, and your budget.
 This will include your tax returns for the last three years and your income and expenses for the last six months.

 Credit counseling is required before filing!
-Contact us for the name of a licensed counselor.
+Contact me for the name of a licensed counselor.
 Not all "counselors" are licensed to provide bankruptcy counseling.

 Filing a bankruptcy petition halts most collection activity, including home mortgage foreclosures.
 In chapter 7, however, the foreclosure generally will be allowed to resume if you don't continue to pay the mortgage.
-The same is true of car loans; the bank will be permitted to reposess the car if you don't pay.
-We may be able to help you reduce the amount you pay, however.
+The same is true of car loans; the bank will be permitted to repossess the car if you don't pay.
+I may be able to help you reduce the amount you pay, however.

 You must attend a meeting with the trustee.
-We will go with you, of course.
+I will go with you, of course.

-If there is a problem, we will help you solve it.
+If there is a problem, I will help you solve it.

 Complete honesty and full disclosure is required!
 If you don't comply with that requirement, the consequences of failing to comply with the rules can be drastic!